Granddaughter Helping Grandparents with Taxes

 Mortgage Assistance

-Is your mortgage owned by Fannie Mae or Freddie Mac?
-If so, one possibility for senior citizen mortgage assistance is either Fannie Mae's High Loan-to-Value Refinance Option or Freddie Mac's Enhanced Relief Refinance Mortgage.
-If you don't have much equity in your home and you owe as much or more on your mortgage than your home is currently worth, you may be able to refinance under one of these programs and get a lower interest rate or a shorter-term loan.
-To qualify, you must be current on your payments, and your loan-to-value ratio must meet a minimum threshold.
+Is your mortgage owned by Fannie Mae?
+If so, one possibility for senior citizen mortgage assistance is Fannie Mae's High Loan-to-Value Refinance Option.
+If you don't have much equity in your home and you owe as much or more on your mortgage than your home is currently worth, you may be able to refinance under this program and get a lower interest rate or a shorter-term loan.

 A reverse mortgage can provide financial help for seniors on fixed incomes or limited incomes who have built up significant equity in their homes.
 With a reverse mortgage, you borrow against the value of your home and receive either a one-time sum or a series of monthly payments.
 You retain ownership of the home and can use the money for any expenses; you can even use it to pay the remaining balance on your traditional mortgage.
 The loan does not have to be repaid until you move out or pass away.
 Keep in mind that the loan does become due if you live anywhere else, such as in a care facility, for a 12-month period.
 You have to be at least 62 to qualify for a reverse mortgage.